Housing Grants, Construction and Regeneration Act 1996

-The Housing Grants, Construction and Regeneration Act 1996 is an Act of Parliament of the United Kingdom.
+The Housing Grants, Construction and Regeneration Act 1996 is an act of the United Kingdom.
 Its long title shows that it is a piece of omnibus legislation:

 An Act to make provision for grants and other assistance for housing purposes and about action in relation to unfit housing; to amend the law relating to construction contracts and architects; to provide grants and other assistance for regeneration and development and in connection with clearance areas; to amend the provisions relating to home energy efficiency schemes; to make provision in connection with the dissolution of urban corporations, housing action trusts and the Commission for New Towns; and for connected purposes.

 Disabled Facilities Grants (DFGs)

 The act provides legislation for the provision of grant aided adaptations for disabled persons' properties within the UK.
 This is covered in part 1 Chapter 1.
-The aim of this part of the Act is to allow for provision of adaptations to disabled persons' homes to reduce both the need for people to relocate to facilities which provide full-time care and to reduce the amount of care needed in people's homes.
+The aim of this part of the act is to allow for provision of adaptations to disabled persons' homes to reduce both the need for people to relocate to facilities which provide full-time care and to reduce the amount of care needed in people's homes.
 One way this is provided for is in the provision of stairlifts allowing people to continue use of bathroom facilities in the upstairs of their homes.
 Local authorities may carry out the work either through provision of money to the applicant or through an agency service.
 Where an agency service is offered grant applicants are not obliged to take this up in order to receive a grant.
 In order for adaptations to be provided, an occupational therapist is usually required to carry out an assessment of the needs of the applicant.

 A grant can be used for adaptations to give better freedom of movement into and around the home and/or to provide essential facilities within it.
 Examples of the work which may be covered by this assistance are: